Gaming company Kabam’s roller coaster ride to a $700 million exit

 TC: Maha, would you fund another mobile gaming company?

-Until VR or another platform with potential takes off, I don’t see myself investing in a mobile gaming company.
+MI: Until VR or another platform with potential takes off, I don’t see myself investing in a mobile gaming company.
 I think the opportunity lies mostly in large conglomerates, which own most of the top-growing titles.
 Every now and then, you’ll see a random game capture the interest of consumers.
 But we don’t play with random.

 0